ncatlab/nlab-content/pages/0/0/0/4/4000/content.md

 =--

-Notice by the way that this construciton also serves as a manifest proof that this collection of data indeed does constitute a Deligne cocycle.
+Notice by the way that this construction also serves as a manifest proof that this collection of data indeed does constitute a Deligne cocycle.

 +-- {: .proof}
 ###### Proof

 This is a matter of plugging the above pieces into each other.
-For instance on double intersections we have that the 3-form $CS(\hat A_{i j})$ is the image of the degree 3-generator on $W(b^2 \mathbb{R})$ under the composite
+For instance, on double intersections we have that the 3-form $CS(\hat A_{i j})$ is the image of the degree 3-generator on $W(b^2 \mathbb{R})$ under the composite

 $$
   \Omega^\bullet(U \times \Delta^k)_{vert}